microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Where the commands live

 To see a list of the available commands in a PowerShell module, use Get-Command.
-Run the following command to see the available commands in the Az module:
+Run the following command in a PowerShell terminal to see the available commands in the Az module:

 Get-Command -Module \'Az.\*\'